-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application the following actions: damission, nondamission, placement on t valuing hot, or apphoanon withdrawn (by applicant or institution).
-Admitted applicants show uld include wait-listed studen C1 Total first-time, first-year (freshman) men who applied 5385 C1 Total first-time, first-year (freshman) women who applied 7172
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who were admitted 3124 C1 Total first-time, first-year (freshman) women who were admitted 3771 C1 Total full-time, first-time, first-year (freshman) men who enrolled 2462 C1 Total part-time, first-time, first-year (freshman) men who enrolled 45

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 2979
+C1 Total first-time, first-year (freshman) men who applied 4171 C1 Total first-time, first-year (freshman) women who applied 6907 C1 Total first-time, first-year (freshman) men who were admitted 1695 C1 Total first-time, first-year (freshman) women who were admitted 3512 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1240 C1 Total part-time, first-time, first-year (freshman) men who enrolled 21 C1 Total full-time, first-time, first-year (freshman) women who enrolled 2783 C1 Total part-time, first-time, first-year (freshman) women who enrolled 28

-Total part-time, first-time, first-year (freshman) women who enrolled Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: • C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list? х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted

-- If yes, do you release that information to students? - Do you release that information to school counselors?
+- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?